Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 A converter produces 12-volt energy for the use of your RV's devices that use 12-volt DC current: things like lights, slides, and thermostats.

 Here's some ancient history.
 My first pop-up camper, like all pop-up campers and even travel trailers back then, had a plastic box mounted on the front of the camper frame to carry an automotive battery.
-I would charge an old automotive battery I had in my garage and then mount it on my pop-up before we left home; it provided us more than enough power for our short camping vacation.
+I would charge an old automotive battery I had in my garage and then mount it on my pop-up before we left home; it provided us with more than enough power for our short camping vacation.

 My little pop-up was a simple one, and the only electrical gear in it was a couple of interior lights that needed 12 volts DC to operate.
 The outside of the camper also had a cigarette-lighter-type receptacle, near the entrance door.
 This receptacle gave me access to the battery and I used it to power a couple of exterior lights around my campsite each night.